 After Rain Comes Neon Light

-What happens when you let go of the world around you and fully surrender to feeling?
-When intuition, association, and creativity take precedence over expectations?
-Na Regen komt Neonlicht (After Rain Comes Neon Light) is the result of Arnhem-based R&B producer/songwriter KIMONO’s research into his creative and personal development.
-Spanning music, a club night, and an exhibition, this project takes visitors on a sensory journey through 10 years in which KIMONO’s artistic vision and identity took shape.
+What happens when you let go of the world around you and allow yourself to be guided entirely by feeling?
+When intuition, association, and creativity become more important than expectations?
+After Rain Comes Neon Light is the result of Arnhem-based R&B producer and songwriter KIMONO’s research into his creative and personal development.
+This project, consisting of music, a club night, and an exhibition, takes visitors on a sensory journey through ten years in which KIMONO’s artistic vision and identity took shape.

 More info